rhyolight/nupic.tools/README.md

 ## Make sure it stays running!

 Installing this package will also install the [forever](https://npmjs.org/package/forever) module globally.
 Scripts are provided within `./bin` to start, stop, and restart this program as a forever application.

+# Using Docker

+To build a docker image:

+    docker build -t nupic.tools .

+To run the image:

+    docker run -v /local/path/to/ssh/keys:/keys -e "GH_USERNAME=<LOGIN>" -e "GH_PASSWORD=<PASSWORD>" -i nupic.tools

+`nupic.tools` requires authentication with git over SSH.
+In order to run in a docker container, you MUST map SSH keys for a GitHub user at `/local/path/to/ssh/keys`.
+Both the public and private keys must be in this directory, and be called `docker` and `docker.pem` respectively.
+This SSH key must match the GitHub username and password passed in with the `-e` option as environment variables.
+This user must have write access to NuPIC repositories, and it is expected to be the [numenta-ci](https://github.com/numenta-ci) user.